Judge: App Can't Hide Identity Of Woman Accused In Planning Charlottesville Rally

 The plaintiffs believe there are more chats that have not yet been leaked, specifically related to the planning and organizing of the rally, and have subpoenaed Discord for more chat records and user details.

-"Kristall.night," or Jane Doe, argues that she has First Amendment rights to anonymity and association that would be violated by the subpoena.
-She also says she was not issuing instructions, but rather advice, and calls the Discord subpoena a bad-faith "doxxing" effort designed to reveal her identity and ruin her life.
+Kristall.night, or Doe, argues that she has First Amendment rights to anonymity and association that would be violated by the subpoena.
+She also says she was not issuing instructions but rather advice, and she calls the Discord subpoena a bad-faith "doxxing" effort designed to reveal her identity and ruin her life.

-Spero, the judge, agreed that Doe has a right to anonymous speech, but noted that this right is not unlimited.
+Spero, the judge, agreed that Doe has a right to anonymous speech but noted that this right is not unlimited.
 In this case, he said, "the importance to the case of disclosing Doe's identity outweighs any burden on this right."

 Spero ruled that the content of the Discord messages can't be released without the permission of either the sender or the recipient.
+Roberta Kaplan, whose team of lawyers represents the plaintiffs in the Virginia case, tells NPR they have already received that permission.

-But the other information about Jane Doe's account — including identifying information — must be released to the Virginia courts.
+Meanwhile, the other information about Doe's account — including identifying information — must be released to the Virginia courts, Spero says.

-That data must be treated as "highly confidential" information that can't be shared with the public, or even with the plaintiffs in the case, the court said.
+Those data must be treated as "highly confidential" information that can't be shared with the public, or even with the plaintiffs in the case, the court said.